Cray-HPE/docs-csm/background/ncn_boot_workflow.md

 In this case, the instructions are the same regardless of node type (management, storage, or worker):

-1. Find the other PXE entries.
+1. Make lists of the unwanted boot entries.

     * Gigabyte Technology

         ```bash